TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

    * @param Blog $blog The blog the post belongs to

+.. todo: This needs to be checked.
+Might be that this fallback is dropped already.
+         If not, it should be with 13, forcing people to use native type hints.

 The link is created with the name of the argument ``$blog``.
 In this way, the link between the request parameter and the ``newAction()`` is resolved.